Family Law June 11, 2026

 Even the most well-intentioned agreement can be rendered void if it doesn’t follow proper legal formalities.
 In Florida, a postnuptial agreement must be in writing and signed by both parties.
 While notarization is not strictly required by statute, it’s strongly recommended to avoid any dispute over the authenticity of the signatures.
 Courts will scrutinize whether the agreement was executed properly, and if there’s any ambiguity, such as missing pages, unsigned sections, or changes made after signing, it could lead to partial or total invalidation.

 Additionally, including terms that go beyond the scope of what a postnuptial agreement is allowed to address can also create enforceability issues.
-For example, spouses cannot waive child support or predetermine custody arrangements in a postnup, those matters are governed by the best interests of the child and must be approved by the court at the time of divorce.
+For example, spouses cannot waive child support or predetermine child custody arrangements in a postnup; those matters are governed by the best interests of the child and must be approved by the court at the time of divorce.
 If a postnuptial agreement attempts to restrict parental rights or includes illegal provisions, those clauses will likely be struck down, and in some cases, the entire agreement could be voided as a result.

 Are all the pages of your agreement signed, consistent, and properly dated?
 Were any terms added or removed after the initial review?
-Small oversights in the drafting or execution phase can become major vulnerabilities later on.
+Small oversights in the drafting or execution phase can become major vulnerabilities later.
 Ensuring that your agreement was prepared and finalized with procedural integrity is essential for protecting its legal standing.

 Post-Execution Changes in Circumstances

-Sometimes, even a valid and properly executed postnuptial agreement may no longer be fair due to significant changes in the couple’s circumstances.
+Sometimes, even a valid and properly executed postnuptial agreement may no longer be fair due to significant changes in the couple’s financial circumstances.
 In Florida, courts have the authority to void or modify an agreement if enforcing it would now result in an unjust outcome.
 This typically applies to major life events such as serious illness, disability, bankruptcy, or dramatic changes in income or inheritance that were not reasonably foreseeable at the time the agreement was signed.

 For example, if one spouse becomes permanently disabled and loses the ability to work, a provision that waived all future support might be seen as unfair or unconscionable under the new reality.
 Similarly, if the wealthier spouse receives a multi-million dollar inheritance and the other spouse is left with almost nothing, the court may find that the original division no longer serves the intent of the law or equity.
 Judges are not looking to punish success or reward hardship, but they do seek to ensure that agreements do not produce extreme imbalance.
+This is particularly important for blended families where children from previous relationships may be affected.

 How Courts Evaluate Challenges in Florida

 When a postnuptial agreement is challenged in court, the burden of proof generally falls on the person who wants to void or modify the contract.
 Florida courts will assess both the circumstances surrounding the signing of the agreement and the substance of the terms.
 Judges look for signs of fraud, duress, lack of disclosure, unconscionability, or procedural flaws, and will weigh the evidence carefully to determine whether the agreement should be upheld.
+Unlike the California Family Code or laws in other states, Florida’s approach emphasizes both procedural fairness and substantive equity.

 In many cases, courts may choose to strike only the problematic sections of the agreement while allowing the rest to stand.
-However, if the flawed provisions are central to the agreement's purpose, the entire contract may be voided.
+However, if the flawed provisions are central to the agreement’s purpose, the entire contract may be voided.
 Florida judges have wide discretion in these matters, and their decisions are guided by both statutory law and decades of case precedent.
 That’s why it’s so important to create an agreement that can hold up under this kind of scrutiny.
+Some couples opt for dispute resolution methods like mediation or arbitration to address concerns before they reach litigation, which can reduce legal costs and emotional strain.

 Are you prepared to defend your postnup if it’s ever challenged in court?
 Understanding how Florida judges review these agreements can help you anticipate vulnerabilities and strengthen your legal position.
 It’s always better to address potential issues during the drafting stage than to defend a weak agreement during litigation.